-WE ARE EXPERTS IN NEWBORN CARE, LACTATION, AND MATERNAL POSTPARTUM RECOVERY.
+WE ARE CERTIFIED DOULAS; EXPERTS IN NEWBORN CARE, LACTATION, AND MATERNAL POSTPARTUM RECOVERY.

 The transition into new parenthood can be challenging and isolating.
 Mom's aren't meant to do this alone.
 Our team of postpartum doulas are compassionate professionals who are passionate about the families they serve.
 We offer expert care, non-judgemental emotional support, active listening and ease the transition for new moms and dads.
 Our doulas follow evidence-based information to support you and your families changing needs.